Microsoft/azure-docs.pt-pt/articles/azure-functions/functions-bindings-storage-table.md

   }
   ```

-  Pode definir o `Connection` propriedade para especificar a conta de armazenamento a utilizar, conforme mostrado no exemplo a seguir:
+  Você pode definir a `Connection` propriedade para especificar a conta de armazenamento a ser usada, conforme mostrado no exemplo a seguir:

   ```csharp
   [FunctionName("TableInput")]